Oriola121/origold/README.md

 * Smooth animations: Framer Motion is used to add elegant animations and transitions.
 * Easy navigation: React Scroll allows for smooth scrolling between different sections of the portfolio.
 * Project showcase: A dedicated section to showcase my projects with descriptions and links.
-* Contact information: Users can easily get in touch with me through provided contact details.
+* Contact information: Users can easily get in touch with me through the provided contact details.

 ## Installation and Setup

-1. Clone this repository to your local machine using `git clone`.
+1. Clone this repository to your local machine using `git clone`
 2. Navigate to the project directory: `cd ...`
 3. Install project dependencies using `yarn install`
 4. Start the development server: `yarn start`